daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Verification: Test
 - Safety Impact: None

+### cmd/export_cmd.go

+The `export` command exports the requirements graph parsed from the certification documents as a JSON file.

+#### REQ-TRAQ-SWL-78 Export requirements graph

+Reqtraq SHALL provide a subcommand to export the requirements graph as JSON.

+##### Attributes:
+- Parents: REQ-TRAQ-SWH-18
+- Rationale: Parsing the requirements documents and code can be slow.
+Being able to use the exported requirements graph represents a form of caching.
+Additionally, it allows quick custom analysis of the requirements graph.
+- Verification: Test
+- Safety Impact: None

 ### cmd/list_cmd.go

-The list command implements the CLI for listing all requirements in a given certification document
+The `list` command implements the CLI for listing all requirements in a given certification document.

 #### REQ-TRAQ-SWL-33 CLI list requirements